Skip to content

 Photo credit: Allison Shelley for EDUimages

-3. Sources with potential: Our team has investigated and documented examples of funding sources with high potential to support children and youth services from all across the country, drawing inspiration both from child advocates and from other fields and areas, such as municipal economic development.
-We collaborate with state and local leaders and advocates to understand their economic context and recommend creative sources of funding that could help fill funding gaps.
-Examples of these sources include payments in lieu of taxes (PILOT), community benefits agreements, and profits from publicly held assets, among others.
+3. Emerging funding strategies: Our team has investigated and documented examples of nontax funding sources with high potential to support children and youth services from all across the country, drawing inspiration both from child advocates and from other fields and areas, such as municipal economic development.
+We collaborate with local leaders and advocates to understand their economic context and recommend creative sources of funding that could help fill funding gaps.
+Examples of these sources include payments in lieu of taxes (PILOT), community benefits agreements, profits from publicly held assets, local budget advocacy, and social media lawsuits, among others.

 How children's funding project helps